 Andrew is an Assistant Professor of Family Medicine in the Department of Family Medicine at the University of Illinois at Chicago.
 Originating from southwest Missouri, Andrew received his medical degree from the University of Missouri-Columbia and completed his Family Medicine residency and Public Health degree at UIC.

-Andrew is married to Lauren and they live together in Chicago, IL with their daughters, Sevilla Dabel, Eliana Allison, and their dog, Bella Mango.
-Andrew enjoys spending time with friends and family, riding his bike, and playing the guitar.
+Andrew is married to Lauren and they live together in Chicago with their daughters, Sevilla Dabel and Eliana Allison, and their dog, Bella Mango.
+Andrew enjoys spending time with friends and family, riding his bike and playing the guitar.

 Martin Edlund is a founding member and now CEO of Malaria No More